Heegu-sama/Homm3BG/README.md

 > ❗ 🖨️ 🖨️ 🖨️❗
 >
-> [**Click here** 🖨️](https://github.com/Heegu-sama/Homm3BG/raw/build/printable.pdf/PRINTABLE/printable.pdf) to download a printable version with page numbers.
+> [**Click here** 🖨️](https://github.com/Heegu-sama/Homm3BG/raw/build/printable.pdf/PRINTABLE/printable.pdf) to download a printable version with additional page numbers.
 >
 > ⚠️ Although, unlike the original, this document is intended to be read on electronic devices, there is an automatically built printable version.
-> The difference is that all hyperlinks are additionally appended with page numbers in the brackets, like this: "See Trading (p.
-37)"
+> The difference is that all hyperlinks are additionally appended with page numbers in the brackets, like this: "See [Trading]() (p.
+[37]())".
 > This adds a significant amount of text, therefore maintaining original layout is not guaranteed.

 ### 💡 What is this?

 This project aims to rewrite the original rule book, in which the amount of vague language was just too vast to ignore.

-This repository hosts a document that aims to explain the rules clearly and concisely, and should eventually have an answer for basically any basic rules query you might have.
+This repository hosts a document that aims to explain the rules clearly and concisely, and should eventually have an answer for any basic rules query you might have.

 ### 🤔 Why?